Tapeworm infection - Hymenolepsis

 Exams and Tests

 A stool exam for the tapeworm eggs confirms the diagnosis.

 The treatment for this condition is a single dose of praziquantel, repeated in 10 days.

 Household members may also need to be screened and treated because the infection can be spread from person to person.

 Expect full recovery following treatment.

 Health problems that may result from this infection include:

 - Dehydration from prolonged diarrhea

-Call your health care provider if chronic diarrhea or abdominal cramping are present.
+Call your health care provider if you have chronic diarrhea or abdominal cramping.